-RRO XXX HISTORY OF RAILROADING (3 CR.)
-This course covers the history and traditions of railroading and the industry's role in North American economic development.
-Upon successful completion of this course, the student should be able to list and explain the significance of major events in North American railroading.
+RRO 200 HISTORY OF RAILROADING (3 CR.)
+Covers the history and traditions of railroading and the industry's role in North American economic development.
+Highlights and explains the significance of major events in North American railroading.
 Lecture 3 hours per week.